brianshumate/vaultron/README.md

 prior to the execution of `./form`.

+Once Vaultron is formed, you can then access Grafana at: http://127.0.0.1:3000/

+- username: `admin`
+- password: `vaultron`

+Once signed in, you can access the example **Vault** dashboard; you'll need to initialize, unseal, and do some work with Vault before metrics begin to appear.
+Adjusting the time filtering in the Grafana UI to a more recent span can also help.

-See the [Visualizing Vault Telemetry](https://github.com/brianshumate/vaultron/blob/master/examples/telemetry/README.md) documentation for more details on setup.
+See the [Visualizing Vault Telemetry](https://github.com/brianshumate/vaultron/blob/master/examples/telemetry/README.md) documentation for more details on this setup.

 ### A note about custom Binaries